 ii.
 “That is, they trafficked in slaves.
-The bodies and souls of men were bought and sold in those days, as in our
+The bodies and souls of men were bought and sold in those days, as in our degenerate age.”

-    degenerate age.”
 (Clarke)

 d.
-Which were in your marketplace: The impressive list of peoples, places, trading, and merchandise shows what an

-    economic powerhouse Tyre was.
-The absence of any mention of God shows that they carried only for business, with no

-    regard to God their creator or redeemer.
+Which were in your marketplace: The impressive list of peoples, places, trading, and merchandise shows what an economic powerhouse Tyre was.
+The absence of any mention of God shows that they cared only for business, with no regard to God their creator and redeemer.

 i.
-“When these various places are located on a map of the ancient Near East, it can be seen that Tyre traded with almost

-    every region: from Tarshish (Spain) to northeast Anatolia (Tubal, Beth Togarmah) on an east-west axis (through the

-    Aegean), and from Arabia through Syria and Palestine on a north-south axis.
-Each area brought the products of its land

-    to trade with Tyre.”
+“When these various places are located on a map of the ancient Near East, it can be seen that Tyre traded with almost every region: from Tarshish (Spain) to northeast Anatolia (Tubal, Beth Togarmah) on an east-west axis (through the Aegean), and from Arabia through Syria and Palestine on a north-south axis.
+Each area brought the products of its land to trade with Tyre.”
 (Alexander)

 ii.
 “What an array of merchandise, what a variety of wares, what a range of places, and all of it for self and pride!
 God was in none of it.”
 (Feinberg)

 1. (25-28) The sinking of the ship of Tyre.